jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on May 29 is: 198.0
+>The average increase in reported cases for the seven days ending on Jun 04 is: 193.0
 >
->The last time cases per day were this high was May 28 2023: 1 day prior.
+>The last time cases per day were this high was Jun 03 2023: 1 day prior.
 >
->The seven day average then was: 221 cases.
+>The seven day average then was: 199 cases.

 >
->The last time cases per day was lower than this was Jul 01 2021: 697 days prior.
+>The last time cases per day was lower than this was Jun 30 2021: 704 days prior.
 >
->The seven day average then was: 195 cases.
+>The seven day average then was: 190 cases.
 >
->May 29 marks the lowest 7 day average in the last three weeks.
+>Jun 04 marks the lowest 7 day average in the last three weeks.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on May 29 is: 8
+>The average increase in hospitalizations per day for the seven days ending on Jun 04 is: 9
 >
->May 29 marks the lowest 7 day average in hospitalizations in the last three weeks.
+>Jun 04 marks the lowest 7 day average in hospitalizations in the last three weeks.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)